Role of defects in atom probe analysis of sol-gel silica: Results

 \subsection{Theoretical results}

-The atomic distribution in Figure \ref{fig:reconstruction} shows that a number of impurities can be detected in both UV and deep-UV analyses, which can dramatically change the optical properties of silica.
-To obtain a convincing interpretation of the role of defects in the absorption properties of amorphous silica in the APT setup and to explain the different emission rates for the frequency ranges investigated in this work, we have determined optical absorption spectra by electronic structure calculations for three different DFT-optimised models of silica, representing relative minima in the potential energy landscape for a cubic box of 1.426 nm size with 192 atoms at a density of 66.2 atoms/nm$^3$ (see Figure \ref{fig:figureSI5a-SI5b}a), including a number of representative defects.\\ Atomic evaporation in APT analysis takes place under static and external laser fields.
+The atomic distribution in Figure \ref{fig:reconstruction} shows that a number of impurities can be detected in both UV and deep-UV analyses, which can dramatically change the optical properties of silica \cite{PhysRevB.57.818,PACCHIONI1999175}.
+In this context, we note that, in principle, three effects can interact to reduce the band gap: firstly, the presence of a strong electrostatic field.
+Secondly, phonon excitation and/or lattice distortion due to the heating of the sample during irradiation.
+The bandgap energy of semiconductors or insulators such as silica, decreases with increasing temperature as the amplitude of atomic vibrations increases, leading to larger interatomic distances.
+In this work we only perform static single-point calculations of the absorption spectra on optimised geometries with defects, i.e. the nuclei are clamped and the strong static and time-dependent fields acting on the samples, which in principle have an influence on the change of the equilibrium bond length due to the ionic charges, only affect the electronic degrees of freedom.
+Third, the presence of defects, which typically lead to the generation of intragap states.
+In particular, we analyse two types of defects: Substitutional defects, in which an atom of the silica matrix, be it Si or O, is replaced by another type of atom, such as carbon or gallium, but occupies the same position; and interstitial defects, i.e. crystal defects in which an atom of (the same or) a different type occupies an interstitial site in the crystal structure (e.g. interstitial gallium defects are gallium atoms that occupy a site in the crystal structure of silica where normally no atom is present).\\ To obtain a convincing interpretation of the role of defects in the absorption properties of amorphous silica in the APT setup and to explain the different emission rates for the frequency ranges investigated in this work, we have determined the ab initio optical absorption spectra for three different DFT-optimised models of pure amorphous silica (see Figure \ref{fig:figureSI5a-SI5b}a), all characterised by a cubic box of 1.426 nm size with 192 atoms at a density of 66.2 atoms/nm$^3$ and representing relative minima in the potential energy landscape.
+Figures S.7 and S.8 of the SI also show the real and imaginary parts of $\epsilon(\omega)$ and the refractive index, which lies between 1.5 and 1.7 in the energy range of interest, for three defect-free amorphous structures to which we add a number of representative defects each time.\\ Atomic evaporation in APT analysis takes place under static and external laser fields.
 The effect of strong static fields on the optical absorption properties of silica matrices was therefore initially investigated for a constant electric field of 20 V/nm applied in the horizontal direction.
 Note that the value of the field is close to the experimental values calculated from the CSR for the two analyses.
-We assume that the electric field only affects the electronic wave function, while the nuclei remain unaffected.
 The optical properties for each configuration were evaluated using DFT with the PBE exchange-correlation functional.
 We note that the 0 of the energy axis coincides with the top of the valence band in all calculated absorption spectra.
 A consistent red shift of the optical absorption spectrum was observed in all three samples compared to a zero electrostatic field (see Figure \ref{fig:figureSI5a-SI5b}b), which leads to a slight reduction in the band gap of the amorphous silica.
 However, this shift is relatively small and did not significantly change the overall absorption properties.
 These results indicate that the applied static field does not fundamentally disrupt the optical response of amorphous silica, but rather causes subtle systematic perturbations.